dbus2/zbus/book/src/client.md

 add extra documentation, and other functions to make the binding more pleasing to use from Rust.

-For example, the generated `GetServerInformation` method can be pimped to a nicer version:
+For example, the generated `GetServerInformation` method can be improved to a nicer version:

 ```rust